Kenny Mayne: ESPN

 A television version of Kenny Mayne's Wider World of Sports, featuring highlights from the internet series, aired on ESPN/ABC in December 2011.
 Season 2 of Wider World of Sports featured visits to the Netherlands for canal jumping, Nicaragua for volcano boarding, Italy for the Palio di Siena horse race, Bosnia and Herzegovina for bridge diving at Stari Most, Switzerland for hornussen, and Scotland for the Highland Games.

 Both seasons of Kenny Mayne's Wider World of Sports have been honored in the Online Film and Video category of the Webby Awards, which annually recognize the best websites, videos, apps, and social media on the internet.

 Mayne returned to SportsCenter on October 15, 2013, after a five-year absence.
 A new contract with ESPN signed earlier that month set Mayne to anchor 70 episodes of SportsCenter and host 10 special features per year through 2015.
 At the time Mayne described the new deal was "sort of a part-time job" and implied dissatisfaction with some of the caveats.
 The deal effectively ended Mayne's role on horse-racing and terminated his Wider World of Sports series instead focusing his role primarily on SportsCenter.

 He commented on the restructuring of his contract by saying "for some readers it looked like I had the keys to the place, and they took the keys away".

-During his time at ESPN, he became known for his dry sense of humor.

-On May 10, 2021, Mayne announced that he would be departing from ESPN after 27 years as an anchor and correspondent for the network, declining a 60% pay cut.
+On May 10, 2021, Mayne announced that he would be departing from ESPN after 27 years as an anchor and correspondent for the network, declining a 61% pay cut.